 Calculating how much fabric you need:

-- Then divide this number by 44” (112 cm) (round up decimal places to whole numbers) to give you the number of complete 2.5” (6.5cm) strips you will need to cut from the bolt of fabric.
+Then divide this number by 44” (or the bolt width you are using), rounding up decimal places to whole numbers to give you the number of complete 2.5” (6.5cm) strips you will need to cut from the bolt of fabric.

 Joining the strips: